saltukalakus/get-blocked-users/README.md

 ## get-blocked-users
-Auth0 logs shows all blocks including non-existing users.
-This API server checks the logs for the exsiting users and returns only the exsiting blocked users.
+Auth0 logs shows the account lock events for all attempts including the ones for the non-existing users in the tenant.
+This project returns the logs for the user blocks for the exsiting users only.
+For the API to work it is required to export the users from the connection and then start the log polling with /api/check-logs endpoint.
+This API exports the logs and returns a JSON response for the users who are blocked.

 ### Setup